Spooky Barn is a haunted attraction just outside of Winnipeg

 We first opened in 2008, however we did not hold our event in 2012 or 2013 due to damages to our barn, but we did hold the Oakbank Zombie Walk in 2013 to continue on our tradition of raising funds for our cause.
 We have grown and made drastic changes every year!

 We are a family of 4 who has a passion for Halloween and a calling for helping out the community!

 When Spooky Barn first opened, it was a small haunt for friends, family, and trick-or-treaters.
 We would collect food donations and people would go through 6 or 7 small rooms that were very detailed and a little spooky.
 Since then we have expanded immensely.
-We now use our entire barn and arena (totaling over 13,000 sq/ft), we are open for several nights, we have over 35 volunteers, and we are terrifying.
+In our last years we used our entire barn and arena (totaling over 13,000 sq/ft), were open for several nights, we had over 35 volunteers each night, and we were terrifying.

 We have our own style of scaring that offers high-end visual effects, sensory stimulation, jump scares, and much more that all come together to create unique and immersive experience.

 Having started out so small, we have always been very detail-oriented.
-Even though we have expanded tremendously over the years, the amount of effort that is put into our haunt has grown as well.
-Every room, corridor, twist, and turn have been carefully mapped out to fulfill our goal.
-Everything you see, hear, smell, and feel is all strategically placed to offer the most terrifying and exciting experience possible.
-We spare no detail and always appreciate help from other creative minds.
+Even though we expanded tremendously over the years, the amount of effort that is put into our haunt grew as well.
+Every room, corridor, twist, and turn was carefully mapped out to fulfill our goal.
+Everything you saw, heard, smelt, and felt was all strategically placed to offer the most terrifying and exciting experience possible.
+We spared no detail and always appreciate help from other creative minds.
 Special thanks to Dave and Kirsten Harrison, Linda Glowacki, and Kyle Ryzebol for being some of those twisted minds.

-Scaring you all is so much fun, but we do it all in support of raising food, funds, and awareness towards the Springfield Food Bank.
+Scaring you all was so much fun, but we did it all in support of raising food, funds, and awareness towards the Springfield Food Bank.
 Thank you so much for your support.